thefinaldegree/Grab-Latest-ProtonGE-Script/README.md

       This will run the script at midnight every Monday:

       `0 0 * * 1 python3 /home/<USER>/scripts/GrabNewProtonGE.py`

+      If you want to run it more/less frequently, I'd recommend [Here](https://crontab.cronhub.io/) if you're not familiar with crontab

       Note: To get your username, run the following in the terminal: `echo "$USER"`